Skip to content

 self.ydoc = ydoc

-subscription instance-attribute
+tried_credentials instance-attribute

-Object holding subscription information to changes in ydoc.
+(while running) Object holding subscription information to changes in ydoc.

 ydoc = ydoc instance-attribute